 Macroinvertebrates like this Mayfly nymph are sensitive to pollution: their presence in a stream is an indication of good water quality.

-The purpose of the macroinvertebrate sampling pilot program is to provide an initial assessment of the aquatic health of macroinvertebrate populations within Cambridge source water supply tributaries.
-This project will serve as a volunteer opportunity to connect Cambridge residents to the Cambridge Watershed and may also serve as the basis for the framework of a long-term macroinvertebrate study.
+The purpose of the macroinvertebrate sampling pilot program is to provide an assessment of the aquatic health of macroinvertebrate populations within Cambridge source water supply tributaries.
+This project may in the future serve as a volunteer opportunity to connect Cambridge residents to the Cambridge Watershed and may also serve as the basis for the framework of a long-term macroinvertebrate study.

 Macroinvertebrates are small aquatic animals that have no backbone and can be seen by the naked eye.
 The health of macroinvertebrate populations provides a more complete assessment of long-term water quality due to their relatively long lifespan (depending on species) and difficulty relocating within water bodies.
 Whereas water chemistry samples provide snapshots of the instantaneous conditions within a water body, the presence or lack of certain macroinvertebrates indicates long term trends of water quality and the impacts of these water quality conditions.